BOOK A DEMO

 The final step in this process is to write a set of rules that monitor data quality, and send alerts when issues are detected.
 This can’t catch brand new issues, but it will ensure you catch known issues if they happen again.

-Control is about proactively checking for the errors, and Data Quality rules in OvalEdge help in this process.
-Companies can use DQ rules for the whole control process, alongside previously defined rules.
+Control is about proactively checking for the errors, and data quality rules in OvalEdge help in this process.
+Companies can use data quality rules for the whole control process, alongside previously defined rules.

 This allows you to be proactive, and not have to rely on manual discovery.